simplilearn-devops/devops-lesson-8/lab-8.4/README.md

 * Select _Add Library_ and ad the JUnit 4 library.
 * Select _Add Class Folder_ and add the resources folder.
-* Select _Add Jars_ open the DevOps folder and if there is a lib folder open that and add all jars from the logging and hibernate folders.
+* Select _Add Jars_ open the DevOps folder and if there is a lib folder open that and add all jars from all of the folders under lib.
 * Select OK and everything should compile.

 ### Step 4